oliverwehrens/locative-openhab/README.md

 Locative-Server
 ===============

+Update:

+2017-06-02 This is now compatible with OpenHab2 and uses it's REST API.

 This is a small backend for Locative (https://itunes.apple.com/us/app/locative/id725198453?mt=8) and Openhab (http://openhab.org).
 The locative mobile apps are open source on github.